rkit/filemanager-yii2/README.md

 - Create thumbnails on the fly with cache or after upload
 - Easy setup presets for files
 - Check the Owner of file
+- Storing information about a file in the database

 ## Installation